ajparsons/python-poetry-auto-template/readme.md

 * Set a GitHub Actions secret for PYPI_TOKEN.
 * For the initial publish.
 In the Actions tab for a repo, trigger a manual workfork flow with the 'force to pypi' box ticked.
 * Subsequently, if the poetry version is bumped and all tests pass - the GitHub Action will automatically publish on push to the main branch.

+# Meta tests

+This project defines several meta tests in `tests/` that will:

+* Attempt to provision a template with basic variables.
+* Run the projects internal tests for self-integrity.

+This requires the packages listed in `requirements.dev.txt` to be installed.